webplatform/docs/Accessibility_basics/index.md

 		<dd>Maximize compatibility with current and future user tools.</dd>
 </dl>

-Then there's the success criteria.
+Next, there's the success criteria.
 Under each of the 12 guidelines, there is a total of 61 success criteria which describe specifically what must be done in order to conform to WCAG 2 at a certain level (A, AA, AAA).

 Each success criterion is written as a statement that will be either true or false when web content is tested against it.

-Each success criterion provides Links to sufficient techniques for meeting the success criterion, optional advisory techniques, and descriptions of the intent of the success criteria, including benefits, examples, and if possible, links to commonly available test tools.
+Each success criterion provides links to sufficient techniques for meeting the success criterion, optional advisory techniques, and descriptions of the intent of the success criteria, including benefits, examples, and if possible, links to commonly available test tools.

 As an example, here's a success criterion that deals with textual descriptions for  non-text elements, where it comes from – the principles and guidelines – and where it leads to – the individual techniques that may be employd in order to fulfill the success criterion):